 \subsection{Machine Learning Model Architecture}

-Glass is composed of multiple components, each exerting a distinct influence on the glass transition temperature (Tg).
-The impact of a single composition on material properties is termed the \textbf{first-order} effect.
-For example, \ce{SiO2} enhances Tg by forming [\ce{SiO4}]~\cite{Cassar:2018:Acta}.
+Glass is composed of multiple components, each exerting a distinct influence on the glass transition temperature (T$_g$).
+The impact of a single component on material properties is termed the \textbf{first-order} effect.
+For example, \ce{SiO2} enhances T$_g$ by forming \ce{SiO4} tetrahedron~\cite{Cassar:2018:Acta}.
 Furthermore, this component interacts with others to form special structures, which in turn produce a \textbf{second-order} or high-order effect on the material properties.
-In the case of aluminosilicate glass, when \ce{Al^{3+}} enters the glass network as [\ce{AlO4}], it reinforces the silicon-oxygen tetrahedra [\ce{SiO4}] connected by shared oxygen atoms.
-This reinforcement strengthens the network structure, leading to an increase in Tg.
+In the case of aluminosilicate glass, when \ce{Al^{3+}} enters the glass network as \ce{AlO4} tetrahedron, it reinforces the \ce{SiO4} tetrahedron connected by shared oxygen atoms.
+This reinforcement strengthens the network structure, leading to an increase in T$_g$.
 However, \ce{Al^{3+}} may also combine with alkali metal ions to form aluminate structures.
-These structures can alter the overall architecture and characteristics of the glass, rendering the impact on Tg uncertain and non-linear~\cite{Atila:2020:PCCP}.
-In this section, we introduce \textit{DeepGlassNet}, an artificial neural network capable of capturing the complex first-order and high-order effects of compositions on properties, in order to extract optimal feature representations of glass properties.
+These structures can alter the overall architecture and characteristics of the glass, rendering the impact on T$_g$ uncertain and non-linear~\cite{Atila:2020:PCCP}.
+In this section, we introduce \textit{DeepGlassNet}, an artificial neural network capable of capturing the complex first-order and high-order effects of components on properties, in order to extract optimal feature representations of glass properties.
 The model comprises four key modules: proportion-modulated embedding, interaction feature extraction, self-attention, and nonlinear projection, as shown in Fig.~\ref{Fig:md}.